 - Sleep disorders

-From insomnia to sleep paralysis, sleep disorders are common and play a huge role in disrupted sleep.
-‘There are over 80 known sleep disorders which affect the duration and quality of sleep,’ says Dr Lederle.
-‘This in turn will impact on a person’s ability to function during the day be that at home or at work, cognitively, physically or emotionally.’
-If in doubt, seek expert help from your GP or a sleep specialist.
+Sleep disorders like sleep paralysis, sleepwalking, and sleep apnea affect your ability to get a solid night’s kip.
+‘There are over 80 known sleep disorders that affect the duration and quality of sleep,’ says Dr Lederle.
+‘This in turn will impact on a person’s ability to function during the day – be that at home or at work, cognitively, physically or emotionally.’

-For people with chronic pain and fibromyalgia, daily life can be a struggle and this in turn can negatively impact the quality of shut-eye.
-If you have any concerns about fibromyalgia, consult your doctor.
+Living with chronic pain can be a struggle and is known to negatively impact the quality of your shut-eye.
 ‘Difficulties sleeping are common symptoms of fibromyalgia,’ says Dr Lederle.
-‘It is linked to insomnia and restless legs syndrome.
+‘It’s linked to insomnia and restless legs syndrome.
 Finding ways to reduce the pain can help improve sleep.’
+If you have concerns about fibromyalgia, consult your doctor.

 - Chronic fatigue syndrome

-Chronic fatigue syndrome (CFS) is a long-term illness with a wide range of symptoms including extreme tiredness.
+Also known as ME, chronic fatigue syndrome (CFS) is a long-term illness with a wide range of symptoms that include muscle or joint pain, trouble concentrating, dizziness, and extreme tiredness.
 ‘Sleep problems including insomnia are common in CFS,’ says Dr Lederle.
 ‘Many patients with CFS report problems falling or staying asleep.’

-‘Changes in circadian rhythms might contribute to these problems,’ she adds.
-‘Expose yourself to daylight preferably in the first half of the day to help strengthen your body clock and circadian rhythms.’
+While the cause of chronic fatigue syndrome is unknown, there are steps you can take to manage the debilitating symptoms and foster a restful night’s sleep.
+‘Changes in circadian rhythms might contribute to these sleep problems,’ Dr Lederle adds.
+‘Expose yourself to daylight – preferably in the first half of the day – to strengthen your body clock.’

-If you experience an increase in fatigue, thirst, frequent urination and sudden weight loss, see your GP and get tested for diabetes.
-According to the Sleep Foundation as many as one in two people with type 2 diabetes experience sleep problems due to unstable blood sugar levels and accompanying diabetes-related symptoms, so feeling tired all the time could be a red flag.
+If you feel fatigued, thirsty, can’t stop peeing and have suddenly lost weight, see your GP for a diabetes test.
+As many as one in two people with type 2 diabetes experience sleep problems, according to the Sleep Foundation.
+This is due to unstable blood sugar levels and accompanying symptoms, so feeling tired all the time could be a red flag.

 ‘Diabetes and sleep disturbances are linked,’ agrees Dr Lederle.
-‘Both night-time high and low blood sugar levels can impact your sleep.
-And poor sleep (particularly less deep sleep) can affect insulin levels and thus potentially contribute to the development of diabetes.’
-Diabetes education classes are run in most areas now and they can help you learn to manage the condition yourself.
+‘Both high and low blood sugar levels can impact your sleep.
+Poor sleep – particularly less deep sleep – can affect insulin levels and potentially contribute to the development of diabetes.’
+Diabetes education classes are run in most areas now, to help you manage the condition yourself.

-Hypothyroidism, also known as an underactive thyroid or low thyroid, occurs when your body doesn’t produce enough thyroid hormones.
-An under-active thyroid comes with a number of telltale symptoms including fatigue, lethargy and weight gain.
-The good news is with proper treatment, people with hypothyroidism are able to lead completely normal lives.
-If you’re concerned, ask your GP for advice.
+Hypothyroidism, also known as underactive thyroid or low thyroid, occurs when your body doesn’t produce enough thyroid hormones.
+This causes your metabolism to slow down, resulting in a number of telltale symptoms including overwhelming fatigue, lethargy and weight gain.

 - Post-viral fatigue

-If you’re feeling tired after recovering from a viral infection such as the flu or glandular fever, you could be suffering from post-viral fatigue syndrome.
+If you’re feeling tired after recovering from any kind of viral infection – such as the flu or glandular fever, for example – you might be suffering from post-viral fatigue syndrome.
 Symptoms can include chronic tiredness, muscle pain, weight loss, vomiting, diarrhoea, a fever or chills, chest pain and shortness of breath.

-It’s completely normal to feel tired after an illness, but if your symptoms linger for weeks or even months and prevent you from leading your life, it’s worth seeking medical advice.
-Experts don’t fully understand post-viral fatigue so it’s difficult to treat, but focusing on rest and self-care is a good place to start and people generally get better slowly over time.
+It’s completely normal to feel wiped out after an illness, but if the symptoms linger for weeks or months and prevent you from leading your life, it’s worth seeking medical advice.
+Experts don’t fully understand post-viral fatigue, so it’s difficult to treat, but focusing on rest and self-care is a good place to start.
+People generally get better slowly over time.